 How do you choose who teaches at PUGS?

-PUGS leadership selects instructors from the community based on the following criteria:
+We choose instructors and courses based on the following criteria:

 How would you describe the teaching style?

-PUGS is about transformational education experiences and community-building and pedagogy matters.
-Although every instructor brings their unique facilitation philosophy and techniques, we want there to be a consistent feeling of participatory learning happening in every workshop and course.
+Pedagogy matters.
+PUGS is about learning and community.
+Although every instructor brings themselves to teaching, we want there to be a consistent feeling of participatory learning happening in every workshop and course.

-Instructors are encouraged to see themselves more as facilitators and coaches than content providers.
+Instructors are encouraged to see themselves more as facilitators and question-askers than “expert” content providers.
 This means creating space for facilitated discussions, hands-on activities, group work, self-discovery through writing, and other reflective exercises.

 Do I need a degree to teach at PUGS?

-Nopee.
-When we sent out a survey to our community in 2019 to ask what qualities they look for in a PUGS instructor, not a single respondent mentioned the need for a degree or prior publication in a peer-reviewed journal.
-Some of our teachers do hold terminal degrees and/or also teach at universities and community colleges.
-Other teachers do not.
+Nope.
+When we sent out a survey to our community in 2019 to ask what qualities they look for in a PUGS instructor, not a single respondent mentioned the need for a credential.

-What our instructors do all share in common is expertise on their topic of choice—through lived experience, facilitated classroom or on-the-job learning, or self-guided inquiry—and passion for building both community and a brave and safe learning environment.
+What our instructors do all have in common is expertise on their topic of choice and passion for building community.

 Who owns my course materials?